chauff/cse1500-web-transcripts/Lecture-3.md

     n-1. `mousemove`
     n. `mouseup`

-Here is an example of `mouseover` and `mouseout`: a timer starts as long as the mouse hovers over an element and it resets when the mouse leaves the element.
+Let's look at an example :point_down: of `mouseover` and `mouseout`.
+A timer starts and remains active as long as the mouse pointer hovers over the button element and it resets when the mouse leaves the element.
 Each of the three buttons has a different timer speed:

 ```html
 <!DOCTYPE html>